infiniteopt/InfiniteOpt.jl/docs/src/extensions.md

 _make_expression (generic function with 8 methods)

 ```
-For simplicity in example, above we assume that only `DistributionSet`s are used,
+For simplicity in example, above we assume that only `DistributionDomain`s are used,
 there are not any `PointVariableRef`s, and all `MeasureRef`s correspond to expectations.
 Naturally, a full extension should include checks to enforce that such assumptions
 hold.